microsoft/vscode-gradle/README.md

 ERROR: JAVA_HOME is not set and no 'java' command could be found in your PATH.
 ```

-The start script [should find](https://gist.github.com/badsyntax/d71d38b1700325f31c19912ac3428042#file-gradle-tasks-server-sh-L85-L105) the path to java in the usual locations.
+The start script [should find](https://gist.github.com/badsyntax/d71d38b1700325f31c19912ac3428042#file-gradle-tasks-server-sh-L85-L105) the path to Java in the usual locations.
 If you get this error it suggests an issues with your `$PATH` or you simply haven't installed Java.
 Run the gradle wrapper script (eg `./gradlew tasks`) to debug further.

 </details>